 But if you are one of those people who like to have a feel of tools before you decide to buy them then you are better to search out the local distributors in your particular area.
 In the Philadelphia we prefer ADI supply houses with several in Pennsylvania and New Jersey.

-When choosing the type of wire strippers that you need, take into account the type of cabling that you want to strip.
+When choosing the type of wire strippers that you need for data wiring, take into account the type of cabling that you want to strip.
 Do you need strippers for UTP, coaxial wire or fiber optic cable?
 Strippers that are used to remove the outer jacket of UTP, STP, SCTP cables are normally adjustable due to the fact that they have to be wide enough to go around the different cable width and also handle the uneven surfaces, without causing any damage to the insulation.

 Coaxial wire strippers come with two or three different depth settings which relate to the different layers of the wires material and usually have settings that you can adjust to choose the correct layer.
 Fiber optic cable strippers are specialized tools that look similar to a multi gauge wire stripper.
 They have notches on them to provide the right depth of penetration of the cable.

-Crimpers are a specifically designed tool that applies force evenly when used to connect modular plugs and coaxial connectors to the end of the cables.
+Crimpers are a specifically designed tool for data wiring that applies force evenly when used to connect modular plugs and coaxial connectors to the end of the cables.
 Some types of crimpers have a ratchet mechanism that ensures a complete crimp cycle has been made.
 There are two types of cable crimpers to use with twisted pair or coaxial cable and they either have a fixed size crimp opening or come with changeable ends.

 A punch down tool is also known as a chrome tool and consists of a handle, spring mechanism and removable blade.
 Its job is to insert the wires into insulation displacement connectors on patch panels, a punch down box and Keystone modules.
 It literally punches the wire into place using an impact action (hence the name) and the blade then cuts off any excess wire.